flu-crew/datasets/multivalent-mRNA-vaccine/readme.txt

 **Method**
-Demo code corresponding to directions below in "demo-code.zip" may be provided upon request Note that intermediate demo files are reconstructed and may not be 100% identical to published results
+Demo code corresponding to directions below in "demo-code.zip" Note that private strains are withheld from demo.
+Original dataset may be provided upon request.

 1) query with octofludb (000.rq --> 000.fasta)
 2) confirm vaccine strains in query output